-Flat Iron have an avid following around town, with their signature flat iron steaks being one of the best deals in town.
-This is their King's Cross location where they'll have the usual flat-iron steaks as well as some special cuts.
+Flat Iron have an avid following amongst Londoners, with their signature flat iron steaks being one of the best deals in town.
+This is their King's Cross location where they serve up the usual flat-iron steaks as well as some special cuts.
 And all for a much cheaper price than you'd normally pay at a steakhouse.

 The D&D restaurant group took over a site that used to be the first ever gym in London - a huge imposing building just outside St Pancras.
 They've replaced that gym with what is pretty much the opposite, a huge restaurant and bar space.
 Expect plenty of German food and booze on the menu - brasserie-style downstairs and more of a fine-dining approach upstairs.

-Pip Lacey, the former head chef at Murano (and who you may also know from 2017’s Great British Menu) is the brains behind Hicce, a restaurant with wood-fired food that'll is brimming with British flavours via Norway and Japan.
-You'll find this all-day restaurant on the top floor of Wolf + Badger at Coal Drops Yard in King's Cross with an all-day restaurant (and a pretty handy bar too).
+Pip Lacey, the former head chef at Murano (and who you may also know from 2017’s Great British Menu) is the brains behind Hicce, a restaurant with wood-fired food that's brimming with British flavours via Norway and Japan.
+You'll find this all-day restaurant on the top floor of Wolf + Badger at Coal Drops Yard in King's Cross with a pretty handy bar too.